manjeetsharma0796/MonAgent/README.md

 Welcome to **ChainPilot** — your AI-powered blockchain copilot for the next generation of crypto users!

-## 🦊 Proudly Integrated with MetaMask SDK

-ChainPilot features seamless wallet connectivity using the official **MetaMask SDK**.
-Enjoy secure, non-custodial access to your assets and interact with the blockchain with the trusted fox 🦊 by your side.

----

 ## What is ChainPilot?

 ChainPilot is an intelligent, user-friendly web app that empowers anyone to: